looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

 - The extension will load the JavaScript from the `url` provided in the `application` definition.
 By default, this is http://localhost:8080/bundle.js.
 If you change the port your server runs on in the package.json, you will need to also update it in the manifest.lkml.
 - Refreshing the extension page will bring in any new code changes from the extension template, although some changes will hot reload.

-## Logging in using Google OAUTH
+## Logging in using Google OAuth

-If you selected `External user type` on the `Oauth consent screen` you MAY have to perform additional actions.
+If you selected `External user type` on the `OAuth consent screen` you MAY have to perform additional actions.

-You MAY have to add your email as a test user on the `Oauth consent screen`.
+You MAY have to add your email as a test user on the `OAuth consent screen`.
 When you login you MAY get a message `Google hasn't verified this app`.
 Click `continue`, `allow` and `allow` again.

-You MAY also publish your app on the `Oauth consent screen`.
+You MAY also publish your app on the `OAuth consent screen`.
 In this case any user may access the application but will most likely get the `Google hasn't verified this app` message.

 ## Deployment